Montessori Mom

 Use two copies of a word.
 For example, use the big cube from this free printout.
 Print out two copies.
 Phonetic 3 lettered cards are considered part the pink reading scheme.
 More complex reading schemes are blue reading cards and lastly, green reading cards.

 The first step for younger children, usually about age 3, I introduce one phonetic reading card (with a picture and label) and a matching object.
 I purchase small toys or objects, such as a pig, hat, rat, pan or man and combine them with the card with the picture of the object..
 With this matching activity you only need one reading card and one matching small object.
 Use pictures or photos you have on hand.
-The Internet is a great source of free clip art too.
+The internet is a great source of free clip art too.

 3 Part Cards are used after the spelling exercises using the moveable alphabet.
 Children around the ages of 4 1/2 and above usually enjoy this activity.
-If you are studying the planets you would print out 2 copies of planet cards .
+I you are studying the planets you would print out 2 copies of planet cards .

 Preparation of the Cards